LolloCappo/Python-packages-for-thermoelasticity-based-analyis/paper.md

 ---
 title: 'Python packages for thermoelasticity-based analysis'
 tags:
   - Python
   - Thermoelasticity
   - Vibration fatigue
   - Lock-in amplifier
   - Thermal camera
 authors:
   - name: Lorenzo Capponi
     orcid 0000-0002-1333-9930
     affiliation: 1
 affiliations:
   - name: CISAS G. Colombo, University of Padova, Italy
+  - index: 1
 date: 11 August 2020
 bibliography: paper.bib
 ---

 # Summary

 Thermoelasticity is a growing measurement techinque based on the thermoelastic effect, discovered by Weber [@Weber1830] in the 1830 and analytically described by Thomson [@Thomson1853] in the 1853.
 If a structure is cyclically excited, its surface-temperature response variations are proportional to the change in the stress- and strain-tensor traces [@Thomson1853].
 As a non-contact, full-field and image-based measurement technique, multiple applications of thermoelasticity have been developed in recent years, as non-destructive testing [@Guo2015], defects and material properties identification [@Allevi2019], stress-intensity factor definition and residual fatigue-life estimation [@Li2012][@Capponi2020].
 Due to this, four different python packages have been developed in order to allow to easily perform thermoelasticity-based data manipulation procedures.

 # Statement of need